 Spring and early summer before breeding is breeding soundness exams (BSE) time for young and mature bulls.
 Especially with the last two years of drought, every calf on the ground will be critical this year for beef herds, and bull management is an important part of the equation.

-Now more than ever it’s important to do a thorough exam when it’s time to bring in bulls for BSEs.
 When doing BSEs, Bob Larson, DVM, PhD, Dipl.
 ACVPM, Dipl.
 ACT, Kansas State University, has different priorities and concerns when evaluating yearling bulls compared to evaluating mature bulls.
 “Yearling bulls have not established their fertility by successfully getting cows pregnant and they have only recently reached puberty and may or may not be sufficiently sexually mature to be successful breeders,” Larson explains.
 “They are at risk for young bull problems such as persistent frenulum and penile warts.”

 On the other hand, young bulls have had less opportunity to become injured or to develop structural or degenerative problems compared to mature bulls.
 “Mature bulls have proven their ability to achieve pregnancy in exposed cows in the past, but because of time and age, they may have musculoskeletal injury or degeneration, the penis or prepuce may have become injured, the testicles or epididymis may have experienced infectious, toxic, or degenerative insults, and disease of any major body system can reduce the ability or desire to successfully mate cows,” Larson notes.